Simon-Tesla/Raccoony/README.md

 ## Change Log

+* 0.0.36
+    - Added support for Eka's Portal, thanks to a plugin contribution by Eupeptic.
+    - Added code to show the Raccoony website on first run.
+    - Added deprecation notice to the readme.
 * 0.0.35
     - Fixed: IB: Handles new submission URL format correctly.
     - Fixed: Patreon: Handled a case where the patreon URL doesn't contain the title in the URL slug for filename generation.